adamabdelhamed/PowerArgs/readme.md

 Then there's the less secure way, but at least your users' input won't be visible on the command line.

     TestArgs parsed = Args.Parse<TestArgs>();
-    string secure = parsed.Password.ConvertToNonsecureString(); // This line causes the user to be prompted
+    string notSecure = parsed.Password.ConvertToNonsecureString(); // This line causes the user to be prompted

 ###Tab Completion